izikeros/blog/content/posts/notes/rag_fussion.md

 ## Re-ranking: A Crucial Step

 The next vital step in the RAG-fusion process is re-ranking.
 This step is critical in determining the most pertinent answers to the user's query.
-The re-ranking process, often referred to as [[implementing_reciprocal_rank_fusion_in_python|Reciprocal Rank Fusion (RRF)]], involves collecting ranked search outcomes from multiple strategies.
+The re-ranking process, often referred to as [[posts/notes/implementing_reciprocal_rank_fusion_in_python|Reciprocal Rank Fusion (RRF)]], involves collecting ranked search outcomes from multiple strategies.

 Each document is assigned a reciprocal rank score.
 These scores are then merged to create a new ranking.
 The underlying principle here is that documents that consistently appear in top positions across diverse search strategies are likely more pertinent and should, therefore, receive a higher rank in the consolidated result.